nelliemckesson/devops-fg2/ingredients_for_success.md

 In addition to these coordination functions, most version control system also offer a feature called a _hook_.
 A hook is a process that fires once a specific event, like a commit, happens to the repository.
 Hooks can be defined in the repo itself, but also in the hosting service.
 For example, GitHub lets you define "service" hooks that are called whenever a specific event occurs.
 These hooks are the tie-in to the continuous integration (CI server).

-## Use a continuous integration server that is triggers by changes in your codebase
+## Changes in the master branch of the codebase trigger a continuous integration server to deploys code or perform tests.

 The CI server's executes a specific action on a repository whenever it receives a commit hook.
 For example, is a developer makes a commit against repository called foo, the CI server might: